usamakhangt4/What_The_Flexbox-/README.md

 # What_The_Flexbox!!!
-This include use of almost all the properties of flexbox .
+This repository includes use of almost all the properties of flexbox .
 Each folder contains a differnt concept or new property use.
 Just clone or download the repository for better understanding of flexbox.